Kinder starting information

 If you are unsure as to the level of CCS that you will receive and wish to set up a direct debit for fees, then our Accounts department will work with you to determine a suitable direct debit payment, which can then be adjusted if necessary, once the subsidy amount is known.

-This can only be done until after the fee statements have been issued in January.
+This can only be done until after the fee statements have been issued in January, so although we will claim the CCS on your behalf and apply it as a credit against your fees your fee statement will reflect the full fees being charged.
 A direct debit form will be sent with the fee statement where you can indicate the dollar amount of the CCS you expect to receive over the calendar year.
 That can be amended during the course of the year if there are any discrepancies or changes to the level of CCS you expect to receive.

 Families who are pre-paying their fees will need to phone Accounts after their statement has been received and advise them of their expected CCS amount, which will be factored in when calculating the pre-payment discount.